-- + Mbox Designer has a limit of 12 Syphon inputs. - + When the Mbox application launches, it will assign any non-configured Syphon inputs to the next available index number.
+- + Mbox Designer has a limit of 12 Syphon inputs, Studio/Studio+ has 4, and Mini has 2. - + When the Mbox application launches, it will assign any non-configured Syphon inputs to the next available index number.
 If no index number is reserved for an input and more then one Syphon source is available then the source may not necessarily be attached to the same index number as the last time the Mbox application launched. - + Syphon inputs are received at the same size they are rendering in the source application.